BHC Workgroup Meetings:

 - Recommending mechanisms for co-management of individuals who require specialty behavioral health care

-Workforce Workgroup is a subcommittee of the Addictions and Mental Health Planning and Advisory Council.
+Workforce Workgroup is being facilitated through the Behavioral Health Planner of the Addictions and Mental Health Planning and Advisory Council.
 This group will recommend standards for a well-trained behavioral health workforce.

 Peer Delivered Services Workgroup is a subcommittee of the Peer Delivered Services (PDS) Core Team.
 This group is responsible for: